-Start your project planning process by identifying the stakeholders of your project.
+After securing and building your project planning template, you'll want to identify the stakeholders of your project.
 Project stakeholders are individuals, groups, or organizations who may affect or be affected by a project.
 They include:

 The project sponsor